DebasishBisoi524/npx-debasish-card/README.md

 ## Installation

+To install the package globally, run the following command:

 ```bash
 npm install -g npx-debasish-card
 ```

 ## Usage

-To generate a business card, run the following command
+To generate a business card, run the following command:

 ```bash
 npx-debasish-card